It really has been a rollercoaster of a Summer.

 It seems like an age (yes, it has been) since I last posted but in all honesty my heart wouldn't have been in it until now.
 Thankfully life has turned a corner, as it does, and things are finally looking up.

-Following our wedding we spent a wonderful week in a cabin on the shores of a loch in Scotland.
+We spent a wonderful week in a cabin on the shores of a loch in Scotland.
 Such a beautiful area to which we hope to return.

 Last month my birthday was celebrated with a picnic lunch on top of Latrigg, a small fell which overlooks the town of Keswick.
 It couldn't have been more perfect.
 The views are fantastic up there and the weather was gorgeous.
-I felt so blessed in that moment as I sat with my family and admired the view.
+I felt so blessed in that moment as I sat and admired the view.

 My walking miles are on track this month and I am tying to focus on maintaining my physical and mental wellbeing.